Faryab Province: History

 In May 1997, Abdul Malik Pahlawan raised the Taliban flag over the capital of Maymana, switching sides and initiating a renewed Taliban offensive from the west.
 Following a series of changing allegiances and falling out with Malik, the Taliban withdrew from the area, but in 1998 a contingent of 8,000 Taliban fighters pressed through Faryab, seizing Abdul Rashid Dostum's headquarters in Sheberghan, in neighboring Jowzjan province.

 Faryab province has been one of the more peaceful areas in Afghanistan since the fall of the Taliban government in late 2001.
 Recent development projects in the province have focused on expanding the agricultural potential of the province, in particular the re-forestation of areas of the province that were denuded in the recent past.

 It was reported in 2006 that Abdul Malik Pahlawan's Freedom Party of Afghanistan still maintained an armed militant wing, which was contributing to instability in province.
 The Afghan National Security Forces (ANFS) began expanding and slowly took over control.
 The Afghanistan-Turkmenistan border is maintained by the Afghan Border Police (ABP) while law and order for the rest of the province is provided by the NATO-trained Afghan National Police (ANP).

 Between 2006 and late 2014, the province had a Provincial Reconstruction Team (PRT), which was led by Norway.
 The Norwegian PRT had its base at Maymana and had also been given the responsibility for the Ghormach District.

 Afghanistan signed a deal with China National Petroleum Corporation (CNPC) for the development of oil blocks in the Amu Darya basin, a project expected to earn billions of dollars over two decades; the deal covers drilling and a refinery in the northern provinces of Sar-e Pol and Faryab, and is the first international oil production agreement entered into by the Afghan government for several decades.
 CNPC began Afghan oil production in October 2012, and in the same month a huge gas reserves were discovered in the Andkhoy District of Faryab province.

 In July 2016, Human Rights Watch accused Abdul Rashid Dostum's National Islamic Movement of Afghanistan of killing, abusing and looting civilians in Faryab.

-As of January 2022, clashes have been reported in the province between Taliban and resistance fighter, including in the provincial capital Maimana.
+As of January 2022, clashes have been reported in the province between the Taliban and resistance fighters, including in the provincial capital Maimana.